Sterling in Rice County, Kansas — The American Midwest (Upper Plains)

 Erected by Historic Downtown Sterling, Ks.

 Topics.
 This historical marker is listed in these topic lists: Communications • Science & Medicine.
+A significant historical year for this entry is 1882.

 Location.
 38° 12.582′ N, 98° 12.401′ W. Marker is in Sterling, Kansas, in Rice County.
-Marker is on Broadway (State Highway 14/96) south of Main Street, on the left when traveling south.
+It is on Broadway (State Highway 14/96) south of Main Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 104 South Broadway, Sterling KS 67579, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Bulletin (within shouting distance of this marker); The Landis Hollinger Mercantile (about 400 feet away, measured in a direct line); The Monroe Apartments (about 400 feet away); The Mincer Building (about 400 feet away); Meade Post No 14 G.A.R.
+At least 8 other markers are within walking distance of this marker: The Bulletin (within shouting distance of this marker); The Landis Hollinger Mercantile (about 400 feet away, measured in a direct line); The Monroe Apartments (about 400 feet away); The Mincer Building (about 400 feet away); Meade Post No 14 G.A.R.
 Memorial (about 500 feet away); The Santa Fe Depot (approx. 0.2 miles away); The African Methodist Episcopal Church (approx. 0.3 miles away); Cooper Hall (approx. 0.8 miles away).
 Touch for a list and map of all markers in Sterling.

 Regarding The Emporium.